sajmera9/matplotlib-challenge/README.md

 # Matplotlib Challenge - The Power of Plots

-Key Tools used: Matplotlib, Python, Pandas, Jupyter Notebook
+Key Tools used: Matplotlib, Python, Jupyter Notebook

 ## Background - Pymaceuticals